eFlyer Questions or Submissions: firstname.lastname@example.org

 Mental Health Practice Chapter

-Mental Health Practitioners Group, which meets via Zoom on the fourth Thursday of the month.
+The Mental Health Practitioners Group meets every second Thursday of the month.

 TIME: 3:00-4:00 p.m.

 EVENT: Monthly meeting to discuss outlier issues which present unique challenges as well as recurring practical and substantive patterns in offender with a mental disorder (formerly MDO), sexually violent predator, conservatorship, not guilty by reason of insanity, and trial competency proceedings.

 FOR MORE INFO: Please contact Paul Kraus at email@example.com to receive the Zoom link and other information.

 Nevada County Chapter

 FOR CHAPTER INFO: contact Dawn Mortazavi at email@example.com.

 PLACE: Der Wolf Restaurant, 72 N. Fair Oaks, Pasadena, CA